 I couldn’t get enough of this traditional fish stew when I was in Iceland.
 Made with chunks of white fish, potatoes, stock, milk, a LOT of butter, and served alongside rye bread, this warming dish is comfort food at its best.

-When I travelled to Iceland last year on an Adventure Cruise, we were lucky enough to have a local cook join us for dinner one night; she showed us how to make this nourishing stew while she was with us.
 Look out for Plokkfiskur on restaurant menus and prepare for ultimate food satisfaction.
 (Fiskisupa, AKA fish soup, is equally delicious – make sure you try that too.)

 A popular dish around Christmas, laufabrauð (leaf bread, or snowflake bread) is a thin, round cake – a bit like a crepe – that is decorated with small geometric patterns and deep-fried in very hot oil.
 You can buy the lightly sweetened crispbread from bakeries and supermarkets, but many families decorate the pastry together as part of their Christmas preparations.